samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ### Dark

-- Description: The name of the dark Tehanu theme to use for the UI.
+- Description: The name of the dark Gram theme to use for the UI.
 - Setting: `dark`
 - Default: `One Dark`